mendix/docs/content/developerportal/operate/trends-v4.md

 ### <a name="Trends-appmxruntimejvmprocessmemory"></a>3.5 JVM Process Memory Usage

 This second graph about JVM memory is similar to the previous graph, JVM Object Heap.
 It shows a more complete view of the actual size and composition of the operating system memory that is in use by the JVM process.
-This graph is currently primarily present to provide more insight in situations in which the part of the real used memory outside the JVM Object Heap is growing too much, causing problems with memory shortage in the operating system.
+This graph is currently present to provide more insight in situations in which the part of the real used memory outside the JVM Object Heap is growing too much, causing problems with memory shortage in the operating system.

-More information about this graph is available in a Tech Blog post: [What's in my JVM memory?](https://tech.mendix.com/linux/2015/01/14/whats-in-my-jvm-memory/)
+For more information about this graph, see this Tech Blog post: [What's in My JVM Memory?](https://tech.mendix.com/linux/2015/01/14/whats-in-my-jvm-memory/).

-The types are:
+The types are the following:

 Type | Explanation
 ------------ | -------------
-code cache | JVM also includes a code cache, containing memory that is used for compilation and storage of native code. native code | JVM allocated a certain amount of memory space for native bytecode. jar files | Jar files necessary for jvm itself to run. tenured generation | As objects "survive" repeated garbage collections in the survivor space they are migrated to the tenured generation.
-You can look at this metric as a number of long living objects in JVM. survivor space | The pool containing objects that have survived the garbage collection of the Eden space. eden space | The pool from which memory is initially allocated for most objects. unused java heap | Unused jvm heap memory permanent generation | The pool containing all the reflective data of the virtual machine itself, such as class and method objects.
-With Java VMs that use class data sharing, this generation is divided into read-only and read-write areas. other | Virtual or reserved memory space thread stacks | Stacks that are reserved for unique threads
+`code cache` | JVM also includes a code cache, containing memory that is used for compilation and storage of native code.
+`native code` | JVM allocates a certain amount of memory space for native bytecode.
+`jar files` | JAR files necessary for JVM itself to run.
+`tenured generation` | As objects "survive" repeated garbage collections in the survivor space, they are migrated to the tenured generation.
+You can look at this metric as a number of long living objects in JVM.
+`survivor space` | The pool containing objects that have survived the garbage collection of the Eden space.
+`eden space` | The pool from which memory is initially allocated for most objects.
+`unused java heap` | Unused JVM heap memory.
+`permanent generation` | The pool containing all the reflective data of the virtual machine itself, such as class and method objects.
+With Java VMs that use class data sharing, this generation is divided into read-only and read-write areas.
+`other` | Virtual or reserved memory space.
+`thread stacks` | Stacks that are reserved for unique threads.

 ### <a name="Trends-appm2eeserverthreadpool"></a>3.6 Threadpool for Handling External Requests

-The application server thread pool graph shows the number of concurrent requests that are being handled by the Mendix Runtime, but only when they're initiated by a remote API, like the way the normal web-based client communicates, or by calling web services.
+The application server thread pool graph shows the number of concurrent requests that are being handled by the Mendix Runtime, but only when they're initiated by a remote API (like the way the normal web-based client communicates) or by calling web services.
 Because creating a new thread that can concurrently process a request is an expensive operation, there's a pool of threads being held that can quickly start processing new incoming requests.
 This pool automatically grows and shrinks according to the number of requests that are flowing through the application.

-The types are:
+The types are the following:

 Type | Explanation
 ------------ | -------------
-min threads | Minimum bound of threads to be used by Jetty threadpool max threads | Maximum bound of threads to be used by Jetty threadpool active threads | Active threads that are being used within the Jetty threadpool threadpool size | The current total size of the Jetty threadpool
+`min threads` | Minimum bound of threads to be used by the Jetty threadpool.
+`max threads` | Maximum bound of threads to be used by the Jetty threadpool.
+`active threads` | Active threads that are being used within the Jetty threadpool.
+`threadpool size` | The current total size of the Jetty threadpool.

 ### <a name="Trends-appmxruntimethreads"></a>3.7 Total Number of Threads in the JVM Process

 This graph shows the total number of threads that exist inside the running JVM process.
-Besides the threadpool that is used for external HTTP requests, as shown above, this includes the threadpool used for database connections, internal processes inside the Mendix Runtime, and optional extra threads created by the application itself, for example, using a threadpool in a custom module or custom Java code.
+Besides the threadpool that is used for external HTTP requests (as shown above), this includes the threadpool used for database connections, internal processes inside the Mendix Runtime, and optional extra threads created by the application itself (for example, using a threadpool in a custom module or custom Java code).

 ### <a name="Trends-appmxruntimecache"></a>3.8 Object Cache

-Mendix 4.0 introduced Non-Persistent Entities which live in the JVM memory and are garbage collected regularly.
+Mendix 4.0 introduced non-persistent entities that live in the JVM memory and are garbage-collected regularly.
 If you have a memory leak, the number of objects in memory will grow over time.
 This might be a problem.
-In this graph you can monitor the number of Mendix Objects that live in memory.
+In this graph, you can monitor the number of Mendix objects that live in memory.

 ## 4 Database Statistics